Have you ever known exactly what God says about a situation and still struggled with fear, worry, anger, discouragement, or anxiety?

 Emotions like anger and fear often come with powerful feelings.
 Feelings that tend to control how we treat others, how we respond to the tests and trials of life, and whether or not we obey God.

-While the feelings themselves are not always sinful, if they’re not dealt with in a biblical way, they can quickly become so.
+While the feelings themselves are not always sinful, if they’re not dealt with biblically, they can quickly become so.

 Imagine a Train

 Imagine your life or mine like a train.
 When emotions are pulling the train, it’s just a matter of time before the train gets derailed.
-Those intense feelings lead to irrational or angry or depressed thoughts.
+Those intense feelings lead to irrational, angry, or depressed thoughts.
 The train is picking up speed.
 Before we know what hit us, we’ve said something we regret.
 And, if that emotional engine keeps going, we’ll do things that either hurt our loved ones or sabotage our lives.
 Train-wreck.

 As believers, instead of being led by our feelings, we need to be led by the principles of God.
 That often requires going against our feelings.
 It also means letting our emotions ride in the caboose.